lowRISC/opentitan/hw/ip/lc_ctrl/doc/dv/index.md

 It also updates the UVM register model.
 * JTAG CSR data is used to check against expected values predicted by the scoreboard.
 It also updates the UVM register model.
-* Alert data is decoded and used to indicate an alert has occured
+* Alert data is decoded and used to indicate an alert has occurred

 #### Assertions
 * TLUL assertions: The `tb/lc_ctrl_bind.sv` binds the `tlul_assert` [assertions]({{< relref "hw/ip/tlul/doc/TlulProtocolChecker.md" >}}) to the IP to ensure TileLink interface protocol compliance.